Search

 Fresh ingredients for making tahini sauce.

-Here’s what you’ll need to make this Tahini Sauce Recipe:
+Here’s what you’ll need to make this Tahini Sauce recipe:

 Lemon Juice: Fresh lemon juice balances the richness of tahini, making it lighter and brighter.

-Garlic: Adds a subtle heat and depth of flavor.
+Garlic Cloves: Adds a subtle heat and depth of flavor.

 Kosher Salt: Enhances all the natural flavors in the sauce, making everything pop!
+You can also use sea salt.

 Find the full recipe with ingredients and directions below.